fractalb/ripcal/README.md

 # ripcal
-Convert IP address strings to/from integers
+Convert IP address dotted quads to/from integers

     ripcal <ip-address>...

 Converts each <ip-address>:
 - from dotted quad to hexadecimal integer
-- from hexadecimal/decimal integers to dotte quad
+- from hexadecimal/decimal integers to dotted quad

 example: